Why You Should Not Guesstimate Your Target Audience (and How to Avoid It)

 Image Credit: DBarefoot via Creative Commons Under License CC BY-NC 2.0

 Wasted ad spend is a persistent problem in marketing.
 In fact, it’s a problem that’s been gnawing at marketers since more than a century, when marketing pioneer John Wanamaker famously declared, “Half the money I spend on advertising is wasted; the trouble is, I don’t know which half.”

-If brands know their audience as they believe they do, then why are we creating messaging and putting them up in places where no one is watching/listening/engaging with them?
-The answer is bitter, but true!
-Brands and their agencies have long ignored understanding their audience.
+If brands know their audience as they believe they do, then why are we creating messages and putting them up in places where no one is watching/listening/engaging with them?
+The answer is bitter, but true: Brands and their agencies have long ignored understanding their audience.

 You Cannot Develop New Products or Enhance Existing Products Without Knowing Your Audience